 The evening was concluded with a talk from Nicky Matthews, a specialist organ donation nurse.
 Nicky gave an overview of how transplant surgery has developed, beginning with the first successful organ transplants in the 1960s.
 Recent innovations have transformed the process of organ transplantation.
 Donated hearts were traditionally transported in an icebox, giving only a four-hour time window to implant the heart into the recipient.
 There are now machines that can simulate body conditions, allowing more time before the transplant surgery needs to take place.

 Nicky went on to explain how the Department of Health’s work to establish a UK-wide organ donation service and put an organ donation specialist nurse in every acute hospital trust has led to a steady increase in the number of donors in the last ten years.
 In 2017 alone, 111 people’s lives were saved by organ donations at UHS, with the organs coming from 36 donors.
 Nicky’s role includes training on how to have difficult conversations with bereaved families about organ donation, and she stressed how much more straightforward this is if the deceased person has already told their family whether they would like to donate their organs.
 Nicky said: “If you haven’t made your wishes clear to your family, please do!”

 Members’ evenings at UHS are free to attend and everyone is welcome.
 If you’re a member of the Trust, you’ll hear about upcoming events and have the chance to sign up.
-Click here for more information on becoming a member.
+Find out more about becoming a member here.